 Make saving money a priority

-If you’re a parent with a young child, you can encourage this habit early on by teaching your child to set aside a portion of their allowance for future use.
+If you’re a parent of a child, you can encourage this habit early on by teaching your child to set aside a portion of their allowance for future use.
 It’s even more important to stress the benefits of saving with your teenager, who may have income of their own to manage.

 Budgeting and delayed gratification